 So that we can offer the best customer service to our customers with hearing or speech impairments, we’re implementing BT Text Relay Service which offers text-to-speech and speech-to-text translation service as part of our overall commitment to supporting those customers who need extra support.

 How do I access the BT Text Relay Service?

 You can also download the app to your computer here.

-We’re committed to offering the best customer service to all of our disabled customers, so we’ve partnered with Scope, the disability equality charity.
-Scope offer free energy advice to disabled people, helping them to manage their energy needs, as well as practical advice and emotional support through their helpline, online community and advice and support pages.
+We’re committed to offering the best customer service to all our disabled customers, so we’ve partnered with Scope, the disability equality charity.
+Scope offers Disability Energy Support, a free energy and water support service.
+It’s for disabled people and their families across the UK and Wales.

 The Warm Home Discount scheme is a programme run by the government and large energy suppliers to help households living in or at risk of fuel poverty.

 The scheme launched in April 2011 as a means to give vulnerable households money off their energy bills.

 It was initially due to run until the end of 2016 but has now been extended to 2021.

 Does Ecotricity participate in the Warm Home Discount Scheme?

 Yes.
 New guidance from the government and Ofgem means that energy companies with over 150,000 customers now take part in the scheme, so all eligible customers on electricity supply with us are entitled to receive Warm Home Discount payments.